miriamposner/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 If you click on a topic, you'll find that you can view the topic in more detail.
 The list of "top-ranked docs in this topic" displays the name of each document, with a number beside it corresponding to the number of words in the document that "belong" to the topic you're examining.
 As you can see, they're listed in order from most to least relevant.

-Thus, for the topic displayed in the screenshot below, Hoover's inauguration speech contains the most corresponding words, with 639/
+Thus, for the topic displayed in the screenshot below, Hoover's inauguration speech contains the most corresponding words, with 639 classified as relevant.

 ![][9]